 Malicious Mischief

-In Washington State, Malicious Mischief or Destruction of Property charges are filed when a person is believed to have knowingly and maliciously caused physical damage to the property of another person or business.
+In Washington State, Malicious Mischief 3 or Destruction of Property charges are filed when a person is believed to have knowingly and maliciously caused physical damage to the property of another person or business.
+Malicious Mischief is also the charge for graffiti or vandalism of public or private property.

-Most arrests that we investigate are based on the alleged victim's accusations, which are often inaccurate or exaggerated.
+Most arrests that we investigate are based on the alleged victim's accusations, which may be false, exaggerated, or at least one-sided.
 The arresting police officer will sometimes pressure an alleged victim to agree with their opinion of what happened.

 If a domestic relationship can be established, there are often questions about who owns the property and who was responsible for damaging it.
 In addition, a prosecutor must prove that the defendant's intent was to damage the property and not the result of an accident.

-When law enforcement arrives at a residence to investigate a domestic disturbance, they will be looking for destroyed property in addition to signs of an assault.
+When law enforcement arrives at a residence to investigate a domestic disturbance, they are trained to look for destroyed property in addition to signs of an assault.
 For this reason, Malicious Mischief or Destruction of Property is commonly charged on the same incident report as a DV assault.
 At Beckwith Law, we fight all charges associated with the incident report.

-What are Penalties for Malicious Mischief?In Washington State, Malicious Mischief can be charged as a gross misdemeanor or a felony.
+What are the penalties for Malicious Mischief?In Washington State, Malicious Mischief can be charged as a gross misdemeanor or a felony.
 The charges are based on the dollar amount of the damaged or vandalized property.

 3rd Degree Malicious Mischief (RCW 9A.48.090)- Gross Misdemeanor